lilianfornea/AlmostAlmightyLicense/README.md

-# AlmostAlmightyLicense
-Here you can read more about my new license called Almost Almighty License (AAL)
+in aal.txt you can read more about my new license called Almost Almighty License (AAL)